 By default, the logs for all containers (in all pods) which make up the instance are shown, but the logs from any single container can be displayed using the

 When running the SLATE client, if you receive an error similar to the following:

 slate: Exception: Credentials file /Users/cnw4/.slate/token does not exist

-You will need to visit the CLI access page on the SLATE Dashboard and run the script provided.
+You will need to visit the CLI access page on the SLATE Console and run the script provided.